Chaos Zero Nightmare (CZN)NarjaBuild and Guide

 NA: Attack Response

-Narja’s basic attack is a single hit that deals a bit of DEF-based damage, but is nothing special and doesn’t synergize with her kit much at all.
+Narja’s Basic Attack is a single hit that deals a bit of DEF-based damage, but is nothing special and doesn’t synergize with her kit much at all.
 Usually, the first target of removal in most Narja decks.

 Card Image